 Access to the Walgett Waste Management Facility by unauthorised persons and unauthorised activities occurring on the site is controlled at the Site Office by Walgett Landfill Operations Contractor.
+A 1.8m secure boundary fence is also in place.

 3.4.4 First Aid Equipment